anuvgupta/murk/README.md

 *Console gaming project for my Computer Programming class*

 ## idea
-I love fantasy/medieval-themed things, (movies, TV, games, books).
-I've always imagined a fictional land called Murk, similar to the epic worlds of Tolkien's Middle Earth, the Elder Scrolls universe, Game of Thrones, etc. all full of kingdoms, magic, creatures, gods, and lore.
-SO naturally, when asked to make a console game, I had to make a text-based RPG in a fictional land.
+Guilty pleasure: I enjoy fantasy-themed media and so-called medieval literature.
+So one day I read too much, and imagined a fictional land similar to the epic worlds of Tolkien's Middle Earth, or the Elder Scrolls universe, or Game of Thrones, what have you.
+Full of kingdoms, magic, creatures, gods, and lore.
+So naturally, when asked to make a console game, I had to make a text-based RPG about the land of Murk.
 Read the outline below for storyline and gameplay details.

 ## instructions
  1. Install [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)